mhardcastle/ddf-pipeline/docs/manual.md

 * utils: should be on your PYTHONPATH
 * examples: contains example configuration files
 * docs: contains documentation, including this file
+* torque: some examples of how to use ddf-pipeline via torque
 * misc: miscellaneous useful files

+## what it does

+In normal use ddf-pipeline will go through four rounds of imaging and three rounds of self-calibration.
+The steps are as follows:

+1. direction-independent imaging
+2. phase-only self-calibration with direction-independent sky model
+3. (optional bootstrap)
+4. phase-only imaging
+5. amplitude and phase self-calibration with phase-only image
+6. amplitude and phase imaging
+7. full-bandwidth self-calibration with amplitude and phase image
+8. (optional low-resolution full-bandwidth imaging)
+9. full-bandwidth amplitude and phase imaging
+10. (optional second full-bandwidth self-calibration and imaging)

 ## getting ready to run